-Complainant: any person who files a report of sexual violence, sexual harassment, or other prohibited behavior or retaliation or any person who has been the alleged subject of such prohibited conduct or retaliation.
-Confidential Resources: employees who receive reports in their confidential capacity include CARE advocates, Ombuds, licensed counselors in student counseling centers and in employee assistance programs, any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person.
+- Complainant: a person alleged, in a report to the Title IX Officer, to have experienced prohibited conduct. - Confidential Resources: employees who receive information about prohibited conduct in their confidential capacity include CARE advocates, Ombuds, licensed counselors in student counseling centers and in employee assistance programs, any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person.
 (See list of UC Davis Confidential Resources in Appendix B.)